Eligibility, Accommodations and Arrival Checklist

 2018 Intern Housing is available in 47 Claremont.
 47 Claremont is a suite-style building comprised of three to seven person suites sharing a kitchen and bathroom(s).
 Air Conditioning will be provided.
 As plates, pots, and utensils are not provided in kitchens, guests may wish to bring their own.
 Interns receive a full gym membership to the Dodge Physical Fitness Center for the entire period of their stay.

-Assignments are made individually by Conference Housing on a first-come, first-serve basis.
-While the Conference Housing staff will do their best to accommodate roommate and room requests, we cannot guarantee that such requests will be granted.
+Assignments are made individually by Conference Housing on a first-come, first-serve basis, and there is very limited space to house summer interns during the summer of 2019.
+Additionally, while Conference Housing staff will do their best to accommodate roommate and room requests, we cannot guarantee that such requests will be granted.

 To request special accommodations due to a disability, please indicate this need on the application.
 In addition, applicants must submit a Disability Housing Accommodations Request Form and supporting documentation to Disability Services.
 Disability Services cannot guarantee accommodations, which are based upon availability.
 Requests are subject to the approval of the office.
 If Disability Services approves a request, Conference Housing makes every effort to meet guest needs.